Kidney Meridian Stretches, Stretching the Inner Thighs and Front of the Torso

 Full Splits

-(Not shown) If doing full splits, you can apply a similar technique.
 First of all start with your arms straight.
 Sink your pelvis and actively bend your spine backwards.
 When you are as deep as you can go, bend your elbows and rest your chest on the floor or on blocks.
 Lift and lower your chest using your arms.
 If you are using blocks, gradually reduce the height of the blocks as your inner thighs lengthen.

 Half Moon

-Where the half split and full split meridian stretches both used your body weight to lengthen your inner thighs, in half moon you use your outer hip muscles, the side gluteals, to open yoru inner thighs.
+Where the half split and full split meridian stretches both used your body weight to lengthen your inner thighs, in half moon you use your outer hip muscles, the side gluteals, to open your inner thighs.

 Incidentally, you may find that doing half moon pose after half split offers a nice relief to your hips.

-half moon variation half moon pose
+half moon variation

 The usual version of half moon is to turn one foot out to the side, shift your weight on to that foot.
 Keeping your pelvis facing the front, lift your other leg.
 If you shift your weight towards the toes of your standing foot so that your toes press down you may find it easier to balance.
 You may also find it helpful to engage the outer gluteals of your standing leg.